ux/ui essentials

 At the same time, not all churned users belong to the above category.
 On the contrary, a big percentage of customers leave a platform after having bad experiences with a product.

-In reality, in quite a few cases the blame for high customer churn rates lies on companies and their oversights regarding customer service.
-When this indicator exceeds an average of 5-6% annually, it is most probably exactly such a situation.
+In reality, in quite a few cases, the blame for high customer churn rates lies on companies and their oversights regarding customer service.
+When this indicator exceeds an average of 5%, it is most probably exactly such a situation.

 For example, this is what the team of Sidekick (later absorbed by HubSpot Sales) discovered when figuring out the reasons for discouraging churn metrics on its platform.
 The research revealed that most of them did not unsubscribe intentionally but just forgot about their subscription due to the dormant onboarding experience.

-Therefore, if to find ways to detect and eliminate such omissions, you can learn how to reduce SaaS churn and receive dozens to thousands of your old users.
+Therefore, if to find ways to detect and eliminate such omissions, you can learn how to reduce customer churn rate and receive dozens to thousands of your old users.
 This is, by the way, five times cheaper compared to acquiring new ones.

-The first step in reactivation of your customers is a clear understanding of the reasons leading to the excessive churn rate.
-When you know exactly what made your customers quit, you can distinguish areas where the process is natural, on the one hand, and “unhealthy” trends where the action is required, on the other hand.
+The first step in the reactivation of your customers is a clear understanding of the reasons leading to excessive customer churning.
+When you know exactly what made your customers quit, you can distinguish areas where the process is natural, on the one hand, and “unhealthy” trends where action is required, on the other hand.

 The challenge is that these reasons are not general and universally applicable to any SaaS case.
 They are always specific and rooted in the context of your product development and marketing strategy:

 • unwillingness to pay for your product by the freemium users.
-The study shows that an average purchase rate for this group is just 4%;
+The study shows that the average purchase rate for this group is just 3.7%;

 • sub-optimal features distribution between different packages;

-• negative customer experience caused by poor user onboarding experience or the lack of communication.
+• negative customer experience caused by poor user onboarding or the lack of communication.

 Of course, there are also universal reasons that take their place in any company, including non-qualified users or personal issues originating in a client’s mindset or pocket.